 Was kostet eine Franchise Website Platform?

-WordPress Multisite oder Headless Platform?
+WordPress Multisite oder eine Headless Platform?

 Wie lange dauert ein Multi-Location Build?

-Können Franchisees ihre eigenen Location-Pages bearbeiten?
+Können Franchisees ihre eigenen Location Pages bearbeiten?

-Wem gehört der Code nach dem Launch?
+Wer besitzt den Code nach dem Launch?

-Kann man von WordPress Multisite migrieren?
+Kannst du von WordPress Multisite migrieren?

-Was ist mit Multilingual für internationale Franchises?
+Was ist mit Mehrsprachigkeit für internationale Franchises?

 Get Your Platform Architecture Plan